We Can't Consent to This: Response

 Since the written submission to the UK Parliament regarding the amending of the Domestic Abuse Bill, Member of Parliament Harriet Harman has expressed her support towards the campaign and has called for a review of the cases involving the "rough sex" defence.
-In an interview with the BBC, Harman statedf that "there's enough evidence of cases where [the Crown Prosecution Service] have taken as read the rough sex gone wrong defence and therefore not prosecuted."
+In an interview with the BBC, Harman stated that "there's enough evidence of cases where [the Crown Prosecution Service] have taken as read the rough sex gone wrong defence and therefore not prosecuted."
 The Centre for Women's Justice has shown similar support to the calls for reviewing such cases.

 In 2020, Justice Minister Naomi Long of Northern Ireland opened a consultation following the campaign, which aims to create a new law that prohibits the "rough sex" defence to circumstances involving ABH and more serious violence.

 68,000 people have since joined the campaign to end the "rough sex" defence, including the women's magazine Grazia, and the internet forum Mumsnet.